 What are the alternative options available for you?

 Here is a selection of our 5 top picks of Magento alternatives that can work wonders for you, depending on your specific needs.

-If you are more comfortable having code-level access to your web store, here are three open-source alternatives to Magento:
+If you are more comfortable having code-level access to your web store, here are three open-source alternatives to Magento in 2020:

 - WooCommerce – the WordPress plug-in